Dito (footballer): Club

 Dito was born in Barcelos.
 He appeared in 358 Primeira Liga matches over 16 professional seasons, starting his career with S.C.
 Braga for which he was already an important first-team member at the age of 18, and signing for S.L.
 Benfica in 1986 after six years in Minho.

 In his two-season spell with Benfica, Dito played 27 league games in his first year as the Lisbon club won the double, then partnered Carlos Mozer in the second (no silverware won).
 He then moved to rivals and title holders FC Porto for one season, with Benfica regaining their domestic supremacy at the expense of precisely the northerners.

 From 1989 to 1994, always in the top division, Dito represented Vitória de Setúbal, S.C.
 Espinho and Gil Vicente FC.
 After a brief stint with A.D.
 Ovarense in the Segunda Liga, he retired from football aged 34.

 International

 Dito won 17 caps for Portugal, his debut arriving on 28 October 1981 at the age of 19 as he came on as a 46th-minute substitute for Humberto Coelho in a 4–1 away loss against Israel for the 1982 FIFA World Cup qualifiers.
 He did not attend any major international tournament, however.

 On 23 February 1983, Dito scored the only goal in the friendly defeat of West Germany in the Portuguese capital, which marked the first-ever victory over that opposition.

+Dito last game was at the 1-0 win over Malta, on 20 December 1987, the final match of the UEFA Euro 1988 qualifyings.